ECONOMIC OUTLOOK OF TURKEY 2015, 18.02.2015

 With this solid economic and financial background, Turkey has become the 18

-economy in the world and the 7th in Europe.
+th largest economy in the world and the 7th in Europe.
 Our goal is to become one of the biggest 10 economies in the world with 2 trillion USD GDP and 25.000 USD GDP per capita by 2023, the centennial of the Turkish Republic.
 Turkey’s firm economic performance is the best assurance for accomplishing the 2023 vision and ambitious economic targets.

 Monday - Friday